dewell1/flexibility-modeling/tutorial-flexibility-modelling.md

 Refers to the model's ability to combine multiple smaller units of flexibility resources (like residential batteries, electric vehicles, or demand response participants) into a single, manageable entity.
 This aggregation allows for more effective coordination and utilization of distributed resources, enhancing their overall impact on grid stability and efficiency.
 By treating multiple small-scale assets as a unified group, operators can deploy flexibility more strategically, optimizing responses to grid demands and reducing operational complexities.

 ## Finding the right flexibility model
-For finding the right flexibility model, after getting an overview of the requirements of the scenario, we recommend to use our flexibility recommender (https://flexibility.offis.de/recommender.php).
+To find the right flexibility model, after getting an overview of the requirements of the scenario, we recommend to use our flexibility recommender (https://flexibility.offis.de/recommender.php).
 With this recommender, it is possible to find suitable flexibility models according to the respective use cases.
-For each of the requirement, it is possible to set the parameter accordingly.
-While doing so, each parameter can be set as mandatory, desired or irrelevant.
+For each of the requirements, it is possible to set the parameter accordingly.
+While doing so, each parameter can be set as mandatory, desired, or irrelevant.
 In this way, it is possible to receive recommendations, even if not all requirements are specified yet.
-Addtionally, it can be set how many parameters should minimum match with the models.
+Additionally, it can be set how many parameters should match with the models.
 This makes it very easy to make user-dependent settings.
 After entering the parameters, respective models are shown, sorted by the number of requirements fitting.
 At the moment, x models are integrated into our database.

 ## Working with the respective models
-The recommended models can be used, adapted and integrated, depending on the actual use case.
+The recommended models can be used, adapted, and integrated, depending on the actual use case.
 Some of the models are available open source.
-We recommend to use these and check for needs to adaption.
+We recommend using these and checking for needs to adaption.
 If adaptions or extensions are necessary, we recommend to get in touch with the authors.